-A Master of Public Affairs is a flexible degree that opens doors to many different careers in the private and public sectors.
-Here we explore a handful of possible careers for those with a Master of Public Affairs degree and how the degree applies to each career.
+A Master of Public Affairs is a flexible degree that prepares graduates to address the public good via collaboration across private and public sectors.
+Here we explore a handful of possible careers for those with a Master of Public Affairs and how the degree applies to each career.

 Related Careers for a Master of Public Affairs